ShadeLab/MMG-425_Assignment/MMG 425 Homework Assignment.md

 ### Step 4.
 Sampling curve: estimation of richness
 Construct a Sampling Curve at the genus level using the following procedure.
 Resample each of the FastA files by taking approximately 40 rows of data at a time and classifying each set of 40 rows.
 Use only genus classified results.
 Construct a set of samples (for 371 rows, that will be about 9 samples, maybe 10) into a sampling curve by plotting the number of genera that are discovered on the Y axis and the sample number on the X axis.
 ANSWER THESE QUESTIONS: Does the curve deflect?
 Can you estimate Richness from the curve using the asymptotic method?
 SAVE THE FOUR CURVES IN AN EXCEL FILE.

-### Make a bar chart of phylum-level composition in excel

 ### Step 5.
 Community comparisons using RDP II Libcompare
 Using the LIBCOMPARE tool in RDP II, submit pairwise FastQ files for community composition for the four files.
 There will be 6 comparisons.
 The “significance” test is a probability value, thus 6.1EXP-1 is read as P = 0.61 (i.e., not significant).
 A value of 6.1EXP-3 is read as P = 0.0061 (i.e., a significant difference in frequencies of the taxa of interest).
 ANSWER THESE QUESTIONS: Which of the communities are rather similar and which are very different?